aerlingsson/portfolio/README.md

 #### Overview.png
 Is a diagram I made for my own understanding of HTTP requests to web servers, as well as to explain the client and server components of the website to the other team members.
 It is somewhat a mixture of a flow chart and a component diagram.
 It also contains an overview of HTTP response classes for quick reference.

+#### login_screen.php
+Shows a screenshot of a custom login screen for Migo.
+Functionality and styling is described in later sections.

 #### Heisengard-child
 Is a child theme of the theme used on the website at the time.
 This contained all custom functionality and styling for the website - as is good practice for WordPress sites.
 It naturally inherits all styling and functionality from the parent theme, besides that which is overwritten/specified in the child folder.
 Functions.php and style.css are default files.
 For a child theme to be functional these do not have to contain anything, however, anything added to the files adds to, or overwrites, inherited features from the parent theme.
 Any error in these files will crash the website, if the theme is applied.